Omen of the Stars

 Bramblestar's Storm |

 This SE felt very average.
 It wasn’t horribly written or told, but it wasn’t incredibly compelling either.
-Bramblestar, as Brambleclaw, is my favorite character in warriors, so I was excited to get his P.O.V. again.
+Bramblestar, as Brambleclaw, used to be my favorite character in warriors, so I was excited to get his P.O.V. again.
 I like that he’s portrayed as reasonable, but uncertain.
 Firestar is a big act to follow, and Bramblestar is painfully aware of this.
 It makes for a good internal conflict.

 It was also nice to see him and Squirrelflight repair their relationship further from just being “coworkers”.
 Other than that, the book felt like just the day to day activities of Thunderclan as they recover from being flooded by a storm.
 The kittypets were fine.
 The battles were fine.
 Everything was just fine.